MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-network.md

 1. Open  **Fabric** > **Servers** > **All Hosts** > *host group* > **Hosts** > **Host** > **Properties** > **Virtual Switches**.
 2. Select the logical switch you created.
 Under **Adapter**, select the physical adapter that you want to apply the logical switch to.
 3. In the **Uplink Port Profile** list, select the uplink port profile that you want to apply.
 The list contains the uplink port profiles that've been added to the logical switch that you selected.
 If a profile seems to be missing, review the configuration of the logical switch and then return to this property tab.
 Select **OK** to finish.

     > [!NOTE]
     > If you didn't create the virtual switch earlier and do it now, the host might temporarily lose network connectivity when VMM creates the switch.
+    >

 4. Repeat the steps as needed.
-If you apply the same logical switch and uplink port profile to two or more adapters, the two adapters might be teamed, depending on a setting in the logical switch.
+If you apply the same logical switch and uplink port profile to two or more adapters, the two adapters might be teamed depending on a setting in the logical switch.
 To find out if they'll be teamed, open the logical switch properties, select the **Uplink** tab, and view the **Uplink mode** setting.
 If the setting is **Team**, the adapters will be teamed.
 The specific mode in which they'll be teamed is determined by a setting in the uplink port profile.
 5. After applying the logical switch, you can check the network adapter settings and verify whether they're in compliance with the switch:
     - Select **Fabric**> **Networking** > **Logical Switches** > **Home** > **Show** > **Hosts**.
     - In **Logical Switch Information for Hosts**, verify the settings. **Fully compliant** indicates that the host settings are compliant with the logical switch. **Partially compliant** indicates some issues.
 Check the reasons in **Compliance errors**. **Non compliant** indicates that none of the IP subnets and VLANs defined for the logical network are assigned to the physical adapter.
 Select the switch > **Remediate** to fix this.